-Ten new, or modified, residential parking strategies were developed through the course of this study through analysis and public input.
+Nine Eight new or modified strategies were developed for the residential permit program through the course of this study through analysis and public input.
 They are based on the City's goal to better manage Burlington's on-street parking assets in order to balance the needs of residents, visitors, and businesses.
 The overarching goal is a sustainable transportation system in Burlington.